 Lipid Extraction, Separation and Quantification: The total lipid content from each larva will be extracted and quantified individually.
-First, larval dry mass will be determined by removing water from the larval sample without damaging the lipid content.
-To remove water from the samples, larvae will be lyophillized in a vacuum at -80°C until their dry weight varies by less than 1% over a 24-hour period.
-Once dry, lipids will be separated from the larva using a slightly modified Folch method (Folch et al. 1957).
+First, larval dry mass will be determined by removing water from the larval sample by freeze-drying them in a vacuum at -80°C until their dry weight varies by less than 1% over a 24-hour period.
+Once dry, lipids will be separated from the larval tissues using a slightly modified Folch method (Folch et al. 1957).
 This method takes advantage of the polarity and density differences between chloroform and methanol that allow each solvent to selectively solubilize molecules of similar polarity and to produce distinct layers when mixed together.
 When a larval sample is solubilized in this solvent mixture, the less polar lipids are captured in the less polar chloroform layer.
 This layer can be decanted away from the remainder of the sample, the solvent removed and the total amount of lipids extracted from the sample can be quantified gravimetrically.
 The total lipid content extracted from each larval sample contains a mixture of different lipid classes from which triglycerides will need to be separated and quantified.
 Separating and quantifying triglycerides in the total lipid extract will be accomplished using Liquid Chromatography (LC) coupled with an Evaporative Light Scattering Detector (ELSD).
 LC takes advantage the physical properties of lipid molecules in the sample to adsorb to a C18 silica column, this strength of this interaction changes as solvent flows through the column.
 The solvent concentration is graded mixture of 0.01% Acetic Acid in Methanol and 40% Hexanes in 2-Propanol.
 As the solvent gradient changes the lipid molecules in the sample desorb from the column flow into the ELSD where they are nebulized, the solvent is evaporated and the amount of light scattered is computed into a response peak.
 The response peak output of the ELSD can then be quantified by comparing it to the response peak of a standard concentration of triglycerides.